-- e.
-Recreation facilities; - f.
-Runoff water disposal drainageways and/or storm sewer enlargement with sediment traps. - iii.
-Municipal costs and revenues.
-Cost estimates to the Town for the above services and the expected tax revenue of the development. - b.
-Open space land cession offers.
-Written offers of cession to the municipality of all public open space shown on the plan, and copies of agreements or other documents showing the manner in which space(s), title to which is reserved by the subdivider, are to be maintained. - c.
-Open space land cession offers acknowledgement by Town.
-Written evidence that the municipal officers are satisfied with the legal sufficiency of the documents referred to in § 16.7.10.D(4)b.
-Such written evidence does not constitute an acceptance by the municipality of any public open space referred to in § 16.7.10.D(4)b. - d.
-Maintenance plan and agreement defining maintenance responsibilities, responsible parties, shared costs and schedule.
-Where applicable, a maintenance agreement must be included in the document of covenants, homeowners' documents and/or as riders to the individual deed. - e.
-Estimated costs.
-Specify the estimated total cost of the development and itemize the estimated major expenses.
-The itemization of major costs should include, but not be limited to, the costs of the following activities: roads, sewers, structures, water supply, erosion control, pollution abatement and landscaping. - (5).
-Findings of Fact. - a.
-After considering all submissions, evidence and testimony in accordance with the requirements of all applicable state and the Town Code, the Planning Board or Director of Planning and Development must make a finding of facts for each and every proposed phase of development, including the development master plan and each subsequent development plan, and take formal action as required in this title. - b.
-Findings of fact.
-Action by the Planning Board must be based upon findings of fact which certify or waive compliance with all the required standards of this title and which certify the development meets the following requirements: - i.
-Development conforms to local ordinances.
-The proposed development conforms to a duly adopted Comprehensive Plan as per adopted provisions in the Town Code, zoning ordinance, subdivision regulation or ordinance, development plan or land use plan, if any.
-In making this determination, the municipal reviewing authority may interpret these ordinances and plans.
+(b) Open space land cession offers.
+Written offers of cession to the municipality of all

+Adopted: January 24, 2022 635 public open space shown on the plan, and copies of agreements or other documents 636 showing the manner in which space(s), title to which is reserved by the subdivider, are to be maintained.
+637 638 (c) Open space land cession offers acknowledgement by Town.
+Written evidence that the 639 municipal officers are satisfied with the legal sufficiency of the documents referred to 640 in § 16.7.10.D(4)b.
+Such written evidence does not constitute an acceptance by the 641 municipality of any public open space referred to in § 16.7.10.D(4)b.
+642 (d) Maintenance plan and agreement defining maintenance responsibilities, responsible 643 parties, shared costs and schedule.
+Where applicable, a maintenance agreement must 644 be included in the document of covenants, homeowners' documents and/or as riders 645 to the individual deed. (e) Estimated costs.
+Specify the estimated total cost of the development and itemize the 646 647 estimated major expenses.
+The itemization of major costs should include, but not be 648 limited to, the costs of the following activities: roads, sewers, structures, water 649 supply, erosion control, pollution abatement and landscaping.
+650 (f) The applicant shall demonstrate they have sent written notice of their filing for Minor Site Plan review by postage paid, first-class mail (cost to be paid by the applicant) to 651 652 all owners of abutting property, as herein defined (within 150 feet of the property).
+653 (5) Findings of Fact.
+654 (a) After considering all submissions, evidence and testimony in accordance with the 655 requirements of all applicable state and the Town Code, the Planning Board or 656 Director of Planning and Development must make a finding of facts for each and every proposed phase of development, including the development master plan and 657 each subsequent development plan, and take formal action as required in this title.
+658 659 (b) Findings of fact.
+Action by the Planning Board must be based upon findings of fact which certify or waive compliance with all the required standards of this title and 660 which certify the development meets the following requirements: 661 662 [1] Development conforms to local ordinances.
+The proposed development conforms to a duly adopted Comprehensive Plan as per adopted provisions in the Town 663 Code, zoning ordinance, subdivision regulation or ordinance, development plan or 664 land use plan, if any.
+In making this determination, the municipal reviewing 665 authority may interpret these ordinances and plans.
+666 667 [2] Water supply sufficient.
+The proposed development has sufficient water available for the reasonably foreseeable needs of the development.
+668 669 [3] Sewage disposal adequate.
+The proposed development will provide for adequate 670 sewage waste disposal and will not cause an unreasonable burden on municipal 671 services, if they are utilized.
+672 [4] Stormwater managed.
+The proposed development will provide for adequate conditions with respect to the use of the highways or public roads existing or stormwater management.